The 10 Commandments of the deep state

 Consider also those who ‘convert’ to capitalism.
 Many in the late Soviet Union grew sceptical about their form of government and were led to believe that if they embraced capitalism in its most extreme form, they would soon live like people in the west where the streets were paved in gold and every man drove a Mercedes-Benz.

-Then, many Russia saw that western cities were filled with crime, unemployment and moral depravity; not all that glittered was gold.
+Then, many Russians saw that western cities were filled with crime, unemployment and moral depravity; not all that glittered was gold.

 Likewise, many people who live comfortable and even luxurious lifestyles in capitalist countries become obsessed with Marxism.